Wallets Are Already On Lockdown: People Pare Spending As Sunbelt Cases Surge

 "As a bartender I do frequent bars.
 And I have completely cut that out," Ault says.
 "And I know a lot of other people who are — I want to say sensible — are making that choice as well."

 Economists can now monitor those choices in minute detail by studying credit card data, online reservations and also mobile phone movements.
-Goolsbee, for instance, used real time data to track foot traffic at more than 2 million businesses around the country.
+Goolsbee, for instance, used real-time data to track foot traffic at more than 2 million businesses around the country.

 "You have a pulse of the situation, pretty much in real time," says Antonio Tomarchio, CEO of Cuebiq.
-His company uses cell phone location data to track consumers' behavior.
+His company uses cellphone location data to track consumers' behavior.

-Online restaurant reservations, for example, shows Houston restaurant visits have fallen sharply again in recent days, after climbing halfway back to normal in early June.
+Online restaurant reservations, for example, show Houston restaurant visits have fallen sharply again in recent days after climbing halfway back to normal in early June.

 "If we start getting another big cluster of cases that turn into a rise in deaths, we could be in for another significant economic hit," Goolsbee says.

-A test will come in places like New York and Massachusetts, which were pummeled early in the pandemic but where caseloads have since dropped.
-New York City just this week began to allow limited, outdoor restaurant dining.
-Observers will watch closely to see if that slower, more cautious re-opening avoids the kind of spike in infections that has plagued sunbelt cities.
+A test will come in places such as New York and Massachusetts, which were pummeled early in the pandemic but where caseloads have since dropped.
+New York City this week began to allow limited outdoor restaurant dining.
+Observers will watch closely to see if that slower, more cautious reopening avoids the kind of spike in infections that has plagued Sunbelt cities.

 Businesses are also making their own choices.
 Some have decided to shut down again.
-Apple has temporarily closed dozens of stores in Texas, Florida, Arizona, North Carolina, and South Carolina.
+Apple has temporarily closed dozens of stores in Texas, Florida, Arizona, North Carolina and South Carolina.

+When customer traffic drops, even businesses that stay open may need fewer workers.
+Hours worked in Houston declined in recent days after climbing for most of June, according to the scheduling software company Homebase.

-Bartender Ault had told NPR she was nervous about working in Houston Friday night and said she hoped people would stay away, even though that would mean reduced tips.
+Bartender Ault had told NPR she was nervous about working in Houston on Friday night and said she hoped people would stay away, even though that would mean reduced tips.

-In the end, Gov. Abbott made the choice, ordering bars to close at noon.
+In the end, the governor made the choice, ordering Texas bars to close at noon Friday.